When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Anyway, that's what he said.

-He declined request for evidence.
+He declined requests for evidence.

 It's not the president's job.

-That's their approach to Susan Rice's politically motivated unmasking of Trump and his associates as both a candidate and as a president elect.
+That's their approach to Susan Rice's politically motivated unmasking of Trump and his associates as both a candidate and as a president-elect.

 Oh, that's nothing.

-Do you not understand we're weaponizing and politicizing intelligence gathering in the country?
+We're weaponizing and politicizing intelligence gathering in the country.

 We're absolutely wiping and stomping on the Constitution and our Fourth Amendment rights against unreasonable search and seizure.